LSURice/program-website/people.md

 within the logistical context of an applied breeding program."

 bottom="Dr. Famoso recieved an Associate Degree from Paul Smith's College in upstate New York in Urban Forestry.
-He then went on to optain a BS in Horticulture from Penn State University, and a PhD in Plant Breeding and Genetics from Cornell University.
+He then went on to obtain a BS in Horticulture from Penn State University, and a PhD in Plant Breeding and Genetics from Cornell University.
 During his PhD he worked in the lab of Dr. Susan McCouch studying the genetics of aluminum